Copyright 2020 Karlsruhe Institute of Technology

 :func:`kadi_get_oauth2_providers`.

-:param resource: The :class:`.Record` or :class:`.Collection` to eventually publish.
+:param resource: The :class:`.Record` or :class:`.Collection` that is targeted for

 """